TrustPoint-Project/trustpoint/docs/source/test_plan.rst

    :header: "Name (Identifier)", "Title", "Description", "Component(s)", "Importance"
    :widths: 10, 25, 60, 30, 10

-    "F_001", "NTEU must be able to execute R_001 and R_002.", "NTEU must be able to log in to the TCP_Web app and carry out the processes described in R_001 and R_002.  ", "TPC_CLI, TPC_Web, NTEU", "High"
+    "F_001", "NTEU must be able to execute R_001 and R_002.", "NTEU must be able to log in to the TCP_Web app and carry out the processes described in R_001 and R_002.  ", "TPC_Web, NTEU", "High"

 -------------------------